Intuit Inc. (NASDAQ:INTU) Stock Position Increased by Roberts Wealth Advisors LLC

 Roberts Wealth Advisors LLC boosted its position in Intuit Inc. (NASDAQ:INTU – Get Rating) by 2.7% during the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 5,011 shares of the software maker’s stock after purchasing an additional 132 shares during the quarter.
 Roberts Wealth Advisors LLC’s holdings in Intuit were worth $2,425,000 at the end of the most recent quarter.

 A number of other large investors have also recently modified their holdings of the stock.
 Bouvel Investment Partners LLC lifted its position in Intuit by 3.8% in the 1st quarter.
 Bouvel Investment Partners LLC now owns 8,963 shares of the software maker’s stock valued at $4,310,000 after purchasing an additional 324 shares during the last quarter.
-Dynamic Advisor Solutions LLC raised its position in shares of Intuit by 1.3% during the 1st quarter.
-Dynamic Advisor Solutions LLC now owns 4,033 shares of the software maker’s stock worth $1,939,000 after buying an additional 53 shares in the last quarter.
-Hummer Financial Advisory Services Inc raised its position in shares of Intuit by 8.5% during the 1st quarter.
-Hummer Financial Advisory Services Inc now owns 640 shares of the software maker’s stock worth $308,000 after buying an additional 50 shares in the last quarter.
+Dynamic Advisor Solutions LLC lifted its position in Intuit by 1.3% in the 1st quarter.
+Dynamic Advisor Solutions LLC now owns 4,033 shares of the software maker’s stock valued at $1,939,000 after purchasing an additional 53 shares during the last quarter.
+Hummer Financial Advisory Services Inc lifted its position in Intuit by 8.5% in the 1st quarter.
+Hummer Financial Advisory Services Inc now owns 640 shares of the software maker’s stock valued at $308,000 after purchasing an additional 50 shares during the last quarter.
 Veriti Management LLC raised its position in shares of Intuit by 25.0% during the 1st quarter.
 Veriti Management LLC now owns 5,283 shares of the software maker’s stock worth $2,540,000 after buying an additional 1,057 shares in the last quarter.
 Finally, Maryland State Retirement & Pension System raised its position in shares of Intuit by 0.8% during the 1st quarter.
 Maryland State Retirement & Pension System now owns 20,550 shares of the software maker’s stock worth $9,881,000 after buying an additional 160 shares in the last quarter.
 Hedge funds and other institutional investors own 83.42% of the company’s stock.

-A number of analysts have commented on INTU shares.
-Morgan Stanley dropped their price target on shares of Intuit from $720.00 to $550.00 and set an “overweight” rating on the stock in a research report on Friday, May 20th.
-William Blair restated an “outperform” rating on shares of Intuit in a research report on Wednesday, May 25th.
-KeyCorp lowered their price objective on shares of Intuit from $600.00 to $500.00 and set an “overweight” rating on the stock in a research note on Wednesday, May 25th.
-Piper Sandler lowered their price objective on shares of Intuit from $674.00 to $500.00 and set an “overweight” rating on the stock in a research note on Wednesday, May 25th.
-Finally, Wolfe Research lowered their price objective on shares of Intuit from $790.00 to $600.00 and set an “outperform” rating on the stock in a research note on Friday, February 25th.
-One equities research analyst has rated the stock with a hold rating and twenty-one have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Intuit currently has an average rating of “Buy” and a consensus target price of $562.56.

-Intuit (NASDAQ:INTU – Get Rating) last posted its quarterly earnings results on Tuesday, May 24th.
-The software maker reported $7.65 EPS for the quarter, topping the consensus estimate of $7.58 by $0.07.
-The business had revenue of $5.63 billion during the quarter, compared to analysts’ expectations of $5.51 billion.
-Intuit had a net margin of 19.44% and a return on equity of 20.77%.
-The firm’s quarterly revenue was up 35.0% compared to the same quarter last year.
-During the same period last year, the company posted $5.45 earnings per share.
-On average, equities analysts forecast that Intuit Inc. will post 8.22 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, July 18th.
-Shareholders of record on Monday, July 11th will be paid a $0.68 dividend.
-This represents a $2.72 dividend on an annualized basis and a yield of 0.71%.
-The ex-dividend date of this dividend is Friday, July 8th.
-Intuit’s dividend payout ratio (DPR) is presently 30.84%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, July 18th.
+Stockholders of record on Monday, July 11th will be paid a $0.68 dividend.
+This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.71%.
+The ex-dividend date is Friday, July 8th.
+Intuit’s payout ratio is 30.84%.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProConnect.